Moss Mania: Unveiling the Types of Aquatic Moss

 Christmas moss got its name due to its leaves shape that resembles fir-tree branches.
 Though this isn’t the only moss kind which outline resembles needle-leaved trees.

 Christmas moss successfully sticks to snags and stones, it stays in the substrate longer than others and easily stands cutting process.
-Its appearance and growth rate depends on its living environment: provided with scattered lighting the moss will grow slower and its structure won’t resemble a fir-tree; at bright lighting the moss bush becomes rather thick.
+Its appearance and growth rate depends on its living environment: provided with scattered lighting the moss will grow slower and its structure won’t resemble a fir-tree; at bright lighting the bush becomes rather thick.

-Comfortable water parameters for this moss are the following: water temperature from 24 to 26°C (75-78°F); pH from 5 to 8.
+Comfortable water parameters are the following: water temperature from 24 to 26°C (75-78°F); pH from 5 to 8.

 Lighting range may vary from low to bright, however, at intensive light you will soon see thread algae in the moss and sometimes it is quite challenging to get rid of it.
-Information if CO2 supply is helpful for Christmas moss is rather controversial; it is unlikely to influence the moss growth rate essentially.

 AspectDescription